quasis/optimality/readme.txt

 3. Select the desired options on the Settings page of the plugin.

 == Changelog ==

+= 0.6.0 =
+* Feature: Redirect 404 error pages to the parent page
+* Feature: Support for old versions of PHP (below 7.0)

 = 0.5.1 =
 * Bug Fix: Category names not appearing in post titles